-First of all, best wishes for 2023.
-We ended 2022 well in terms of wind and will also start 2023 excellently for wind athletes.
-With 13,5 degrees and about 30 knots of wind we took our last session on New Year's Eve.
-Now we look ahead.
+First of all, best wishes for 2025.
+We ended 2024 well in terms of wind and start 2025 excellently for wind athletes.
+With temperatures around 10 degrees and wind, there are sessions to catch.
+Look ahead.

 Average January temperature is falling